gitliber/SentimentAnalysisRNN-miniguide/README.md

  metrics = ["accuracy"]
 )

 We are now able to train our model.
-We do this with a batch_size of 500 and only for two epochs because I recognized that the model overfits if we train it longer.
+We do this with a batch_size of 32 and only for two epochs because the model can overfits if we train it longer.

 The Batch size defines the number of samples that will be propagated through the network and an epoch is an iteration over the entire training data.
 In general a larger batch-size results in faster training, but don’t always converges fast.
 A smaller batch-size is slower in training but it can converge faster.

+Again, there is a lot of opportunity for further optimization, such as the use of deeper and/or larger convolutional layers.
+One interesting idea is to set the max pooling layer to use an input length of 500.
+This would compress each feature map to a single 32 length vector and may boost performance

 This is definitely problem dependent and you need to try out a few different values.
 If you start with a problem for the first time, I would you recommend to you to first use a batch-size of 32, which is the standard size.

 results = model.fit(
  train_x, train_y,